 You need to generate the right leads.
-The truth is that you may not have this type of leads as a beginning blogger out to monetize a blog.
-But you can leverage influencers’ audiences.
+The truth is that you may not have this type of lead right now, but you can leverage influencers’ audiences.

 Do you have an idea for a product?
 Most people struggle to launch their products because they go about it all by themselves.
-It’s reported that 70% of all new product launches fail in the first year.
+It’s reported that 70 percent of all new product launches fail in the first year.
 The question is, why do some succeed when others fail?

-There are several aspects of a successful product launch that you may not be able to handle all by yourself.
-If you try to go it alone, you’re bound to waste more time and there’s no guarantee that you’ll succeed.
+There are several aspects of a successful product launch that you may not be able to handle alone.
+If you try to go it alone, you’re bound to waste more time, and there’s no guarantee you’ll succeed.

 Of course, generating leads is important when launching your product.
-Even before you release the product (e.g., ebook, software, plugin) for sale, you should start pre-selling and communicating with prospects.
+Even before you release the product (e.g., ebook, software, plugin) for sale, you should start pre-selling and communicate with prospects.

-Leveraging the efforts of influencers could turn out to be the most powerful marketing tool in your arsenal.
+Leveraging influencers could turn out to be the most powerful marketing tool in your arsenal.

-As an example, Sujan Patel connected and built relationship with influencers and expert growth hackers before launching an ebook, 100 Days of Growth.
+As an example, Sujan Patel connected and built relationships with influencers and expert growth hackers before launching an ebook, 100 Days of Growth.

-And in 6 months, Patel and his partner Rob Wormley sold 10,000 copies of the book, which costs $27 per copy.
+And in six months, Patel and his partner Rob Wormley sold 10,000 copies of the book, which costs $27 per copy.

 No matter where you’re as a blogger, you can monetize your blog by launching virtual summits, which are growing in popularity these days.

-Many bloggers are using summits to connect and build relationship with influencers.
+Many bloggers use summits to connect and build relationships with influencers.
 Influencers can bring you credibility, reach, and engagement.